StarlightSearch/EmbedAnything/README.md

 - **Candle** : We have taken care of hardware acceleration as well, with Candle.
 - **Python Interface:** Packaged as a Python library for seamless integration into your existing projects.
 - **Scalable:** Store embeddings in a vector database for easy retrieval and scalability.
+- **Vector Streaming:** continuously create and stream embeddings if you have low resource.